Sebastian-Ladzekpo/Research-Catalan-Numbers-/README.md

 Through a detailed analysis of these structures, the recursive properties of Catalan numbers are illustrated, alongside their combinatorial interpretations.
-Generating functions are employed to provide ecient means of deriving these numbers, oering a deeper understanding of their underlying patterns and relationships.
+Generating functions are employed to provide effcient means of deriving these numbers, offering a deeper understanding of their underlying patterns and relationships.

 The results presented in this project underscore the usefulness of Catalan numbers in solving a wide range of mathematical problems, from counting parenthesis to evaluating Dyck paths.
-By highlighting their theoretical signicance, this research contributes to a more comprehensive understanding of Catalan numbers and their role in combinatorial mathematics.
+By highlighting their theoretical signifcance, this research contributes to a more comprehensive understanding of Catalan numbers and their role in combinatorial mathematics.